mph-/lcapy/doc/expressions.rst

 Assumptions for inverse Laplace transform
 -----------------------------------------

-The unilateral Laplace transform ignores the function for :math:`t < 0`.
-The unilateral inverse Laplace transform thus cannot determine the result for :math:`t <0` unless it has additional information.
+Lcapy uses the :math:`\mathcal{L}_{-}` unilateral Laplace transform (see :ref:`laplace_transforms`).
+This ignores the function for :math:`t <0` and thus the unilateral inverse Laplace transform thus cannot determine the result for :math:`t <0` unless it has additional information.
 This is provided using assumptions:

 -  `causal` says the signal is zero for :math:`t < 0`.